What's new in 22.2

 You can now upload Maven and npm packages directly through the user interface.

-For details, see Upload Maven or npm artifacts.
+For details, see Upload Maven and npm artifacts.

 |Snapshot version view in Maven vaults||PulseUno now displays the details of Maven snapshots.
 For example, size, number of files, the user who deployed the package, and the time the package was deployed or modified.|